OCHA-DAP/ocha-anticipy/README.md

 For adding packages for development, documentation, or tests, add them to the relevant `.in` file in the `requirements` directory.
 When you modify any of these lists, please try to keep them alphabetical!
 Any changes to the `requirements*.txt` files will be generated with `pre-commit`.
-If you want to check any changes ahead of time by hand, use the commands specified at the top of each requirements file.

 For other functionality such as updating specific package versions, refer to the `pip-tools` documentation.